-Two problems that KMO confronted as the standard observatory of the nation were a re-construction of their monitoring network of the regional geomagnetic field and an update of their monitoring instruments.
+Two problems that KMO confronted as the standard observatory of the nation were a reconstruction of their monitoring network of the regional geomagnetic field and an update of their monitoring instruments.

-- The observatory at Kakioka was the only working one for KMO in 1945 since Toyohara Magnetic Observatory was transferred to the Soviet Union.
-On the other hand, the geoelectric field observation was promoted in a new action plan of Central Meteorological Observatory in order to predict earthquakes (Central Meteorological Observatory, 1945).
-Therefore, KMO opened 5 new observatories in 1946 at Ikutora, Morioka, Haranomachi, Owashi, and Miyakonojyo (Fig.1) and started the geoelectric field observations there.
-After checking quality of observed data, Ikutora and Miyakonojyo observatories were moved to Memambetsu (MMB) in 1949 and Kanoya (KNY) in 1948, respectively (Fig.1).
-The MMB property is used to be a - 20 base for a meteorological troop of the navy, while the KNY one was a private property provided free.
-Although Morioka and Owashi observatories were closed in 1951, the tentative geoelectric observatories at MMB and KNY were transformed to regular geomagnetic observatories in 1950's (Fig.17).
-For MMB, the regular observations of the geoelectric field and the atmospheric electric field were started in 1950 with 8 staff members and the geomagnetic field observation was added in 1952.
-The regular geoelectric field observation at KNY was started in 1949 with 2 staff members and the geomagnetic field - 25 observation was commenced in 1958.
-After Haranomachi observatory was closed in 1957, its staff members there were transferred to KNY.
+The observatory at Kakioka was the only working one for KMO in 1945 since Toyohara Magnetic Observatory was transferred to the Soviet Union.
+On the other hand, geoelectric field observation was promoted in a new action plan of the Central Meteorological Observatory in order to predict earthquakes (Central Meteorological Observatory, 1945).
+Therefore, KMO opened five new observatories in 1946 at Ikutora, Morioka, Haranomachi, Owashi, and Miyakonojyo (Fig. 1) and started geoelectric field observations there.
+After checking the quality of observed data, Ikutora and Miyakonojyo observatories were moved to Memambetsu (MMB) in 1949 and Kanoya (KNY) in 1948, respectively (Fig. 1).
+The MMB property is used to be a base for a meteorological troop of the navy, while the KNY one was a private property provided free.
+Although Morioka and Owashi observatories were closed in 1951, the tentative geoelectric observatories at MMB and KNY were transformed into regular geomagnetic observatories in the 1950s (Fig. 17).
+For MMB, the regular observations of the geoelectric field and the atmospheric electric field were started in 1950 with eight staff members, and geomagnetic field observation was added in 1952.
+Regular geoelectric field observation at KNY was started in 1949 with two staff members, and geomagnetic field observation commenced in 1958.
+After Haranomachi Observatory was closed in 1957, its staff members there were transferred to KNY.